 LSAs have responsibility for:

-Assisting the class teacher in the implementation of targets written by the teacher in Individual Education Plans and programmes from external professionals.
+Assisting the class teacher in the implementation of targets using Individual Education Plans (IEPs) and programmes from external professionals.

 Parent/carers

-Partnership between school and parent/carers is important in enabling children with SEND to achieve their potential.
+Partnership between school and parent/carers is important in enabling children with SEND to achieve.
 Parent/carers hold key information and have a critical role to play in their child’s education.
-Parent/carers are involved and account is taken of their wishes, feelings and perspectives on their child’s development.
+Horton Grange uses co-production strategies to ensure a balanced approach to a child’s development.

-Horton Grange Primary School has a positive attitude towards parent/carers and will acknowledge and draw on parent/carer knowledge and expertise in relation to their child.
-The school will tell parent/carers when they first identify that a child has SEND and will explain the purpose of any intervention or programme of action.
-The school ensures that parent/carers understand procedures and have knowledge of their child’s entitlement within the SEND framework.
-The staff will focus on a child’s strengths as well as areas of need.
-They recognise the personal and emotional investment of parent/carers and try to be aware of their feelings.
-It is also important to respect the differing needs parent/carers themselves may have, such as a disability, or communication barriers.
-The school respects the validity of differing perspectives and seeks constructive ways of reconciling different viewpoints.
-Parent/carers will be given access to information, advice and support during assessment and any related decision-making processes about special educational provision.
+If a parent/carer has a concern about their child’s progress, they should speak to their child’s key worker or class teacher.
+The school will also speak to the parent/carers if they have any concerns, so as to identify any intervention or programme of action that may be required.
+The school will signpost parent/carers to information about their child’s entitlement within the SEND framework and where to access information, advice and support.
+The staff will focus on a child’s strengths.
+The school will encourage sharing of parent/carers expertise and knowledge of their child and their special educational need or disability.

-Statutory assessment – Parent/carers should be fully involved in the discussion leading up to the school’s decision to request a statutory assessment.
-When this is proposed, parent/carers will be given comprehensive information on the process of applying for an EHCP.
+Statutory assessment – Parent/carers will be fully involved in the discussion leading up to any decision to request a statutory assessment.
+When this is proposed, parent/carers will be given comprehensive information on the process and supported and included in the application of an Education Health Care Assessment EHCA.

-It is important that the school knows who has parent/carer responsibility for a child.
-Parent/carers have a responsibility to communicate regularly with the school and alert us to any concerns they have about their child’s learning or provision.
-Parent/carers should fulfil their obligations under the home-school agreement.

 LEA